-These are the best cheap, rugged Chromebooks for kids
+Best kids Chromebook 2022

 For when performance matters the most

-If your kid is obsessed with having the latest and greatest specs on their laptop, the Acer Chromebook Spin is a Project Athena certified Chromebook.
-Project Athena is a program started by Intel working with manufacturers to produce laptops that will be fast, powerful, and reliable, and this one has a 10th Gen Intel Core processor, at least 8GB of RAM, and SSD storage rather than the eMMC most Chromebooks use.
+If your middle/high kid is obsessed with having the latest and greatest specs on their laptop, the Acer Chromebook Spin is a Project Athena certified Chromebook.
+Project Athena is a program started by Intel working with manufacturers to produce laptops that will be fast, powerful, and reliable.
+This one has a 10th Gen Intel Core processor, at least 8GB of RAM, and SSD storage rather than the eMMC most Chromebooks use.

 In short, it's a powerhouse, and it's available for hundreds less than any other Project Athena Chromebook.

-This is a Chromebook with a good selection of ports, with two USB-C ports, a USB-A and HDMI port, and a microSD card slot for adding on more room if you need it.
-The keyboard is backlit and the trackpad is nice and wide, though it could've been a bit bigger given all the extra space around the keyboard you get thanks to the 3:2 aspect ratio on the 13.5-inch screen.
+This is a Chromebook with a good selection of ports, two USB-C ports, a USB-A and HDMI port, and a microSD card slot to add on more room if you need it.
+The keyboard is backlit, and the trackpad is nice and wide, though it could've been a bit bigger given all the extra space around the keyboard you get, thanks to the 3:2 aspect ratio on the 13.5-inch screen.
 You also get a 2K screen for a crisper look on videos and small text while reading digital textbooks.

 This is a more expensive Chromebook, to be sure, but with it getting Chrome OS updates until June 2028, this is a laptop that could potentially last your child through high school and all of college.
-Also, as the 713 is brand-new, it's not as widely available yet, and as such, it isn't seeing much in the way of discounts or sales yet.
+Also, as the 713 is brand new, it's not as widely available yet.
+As such, it does not see much in the way of discounts or sales yet.

 Auto Update Expiration Date: June 2028